Go Inside Teyana Taylor & Iman Shumpert's Fabulous World With a First Look at Their New E! Series - E! Online

 Gotta love this!

-E!'s newest reality series We Got Love Teyana & Iman premieres Thursday, September 2 and follows power couple Teyana Taylor and Iman Shumpert as they balance romance, business and raising two daughters, Rue and Junie.
+E!'s newest reality series We Got Love Teyana & Iman premieres Thursday, September 2 (but you can watch a sneak peek preview tonight at 10 p.m.!) and follows power couple Teyana Taylor and Iman Shumpert as they balance romance, business and raising two daughters, Rue and Junie.
 Teyana, a multi-hyphenate star, is a model-musician-director-actress who also was named Maxim's "Sexiest Woman Alive" in 2021.
 Seems like she really can do it all!

 "We're just sort of figuring it out," Iman, who is a NBA champion and rapper, jokes in the trailer.
 "The game is changing."